If you are looking to improve your aim in CSGO fast, you should waste no time and try this killer Kovaaks CSGO routine.

 I have seen a big improvement in my aiming, especially my tracking skills.
 CS:GO is all about headshots, so if you want to have an effective training routine, you need the correct exercises.

 Doing 3 different Tile Frenzy exercises will get you nowhere.
 Targets need to be small to simulate the heads of players in CS.

 How To Get Good Aim In CS:GO?

 There are two main things you need for good aim in CS:GO.
 The first one is good crosshair placement.
-Niko is arguably best aimer in counter strike and he has the best crosshair placement in the game.
+Niko is arguably the best aimer in counter strike and he has the best crosshair placement in the game.

 Good crosshair placement can only be trained within the game with either Deathmatch or playing matches.
 Sometimes the mouse cord can hinder your aim without you knowing, which is why some people use a mouse bungee.

 The second thing you need is good aiming mechanics.
 This can be trained in Kovaak’s really easily.
-When training your mechanics It is important to train all parts of your aim, have good variety in your routines like the ones below.
+When training your mechanics It is important to train all parts of your aim, and have good variety in your routines like the ones below.

 Some people prefer to use Aimlab because it’s a free alternative to Kovaak’s, Read my article on a comparison between Aimlab and Kovaak’s here.